 Fort Mohave is a somewhat small town located in the state of Arizona.
 With a population of 14,809 people and three constituent neighborhoods, Fort Mohave is the 42nd largest community in Arizona.

-Fort Mohave is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Fort Mohave isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Mohave are a mix of both white- and blue-collar jobs.
 Overall, Fort Mohave is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fort Mohave who work in sales jobs (15.87%), office and administrative support (13.63%), and food service (9.81%).
+There are especially a lot of people living in Fort Mohave who work in sales jobs (13.99%), office and administrative support (13.46%), and food service (8.90%).

 The most common language spoken in Fort Mohave is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German.